 Of course, it does require a bit of special equipment.
 Both a French Press coffee maker and a percolator will produce great results with either a campfire or a camp stove.

 Of course, if you’re looking for the ideal coffee maker you can use at home, either model will do, but a drip machine is also worth looking into if you don’t need to travel with it.
 We have an article pitting a percolator vs. a drip coffee maker for those who are interested in learning more.

 Hot cups of coffee never taste better than when brewed over a camp stove or a gas stove.
 Neither method produces a lousy cup of coffee.
-However, the French Press coffee maker will produce a strong brew with a full-body, while a percolator creates a lighter blend of delicious coffee.
+However, the French Press coffee maker will produce a strong brew with a full body, while a percolator creates a lighter blend of delicious coffee.
 They’re perfect camping coffee makers.